 At some point I had a surreal, overpowering feeling that my consciousness was leaving my body, heading upwards towards the stars.
 But it seemed to me that it was going to be a one-way trip.
 Of course this was a poetic way to put it.
 In other words, I was dying.
 Or so it felt.

 At the time, the out-of-body sensation left my psyche with two options: Either resist it; but due to what had been happening it was crystal clear I didn’t possess the needed energy or might.
-Or, accept it and leave gracefully towards what really is.
+Or, accept it and leave gracefully towards what the Great Beyond.
 I then recalled The Tibetan Book of the Dead in which acceptance is key in making the soul’s journey seamless; simply because when one is actually dying there is no reason or purpose to fight.

 So that is it.
 Your time on the Pale Blue Dot is up.
 Embrace the experience and head towards the stars where you have always belonged ...
 I thought to meself.

 Again, this was bizarrely unlike me, especially saying it to her.
 My grandma used to tell me that many, many moons ago as a kid; mayhap my mother or aunt as well.
 Though I had not heard it anytime recently, let alone say it.
-It just mindlessly came out of the subconscious.
-All that said, it appeared that I was sincerely ready to take off and possibly become a star.
+It just intuitively came out of the subconscious.
+It really appeared that I was sincerely ready to take off and possibly become a star myself.

 Then all of a sudden I sensed a slap on my face, which sort of made me snap out of whatever hazy daze I was in.
 I also think I heard a ‘No’ as I was being slapped.
 More like a long, slow-motion ‘Nooooooooo’.